griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 ```

 ### Set up cloud service account, firewall settings, and storage bucket
 Run the following command and make note of the "Service Account" returned (e.g. "cromwell-server@test-immuno.iam.gserviceaccount.com").
 Make sure this matches the value in $GCS_SERVICE_ACCOUNT (e.g. `echo $GCS_SERVICE_ACCOUNT`).
-If the project already exsists you will see errors but as long as the Service Account is returned then everything has executed correclty
+If the project already exists you will see errors but as long as the Service Account is returned then everything has executed correctly.

 ```bash
 cd $WORKING_BASE/git/cloud-workflows/manual-workflows/